remy/remysharp.com/public/blog/my-five-promise-patterns.md

 ```

 This also allows me to code with the [shallow chains](#clean-shallow-chains) as above, because it (to me) feels a bit verbose to drop into a function just to return a promise straight back out that doesn't depend on any unknown variable.

+The thing to watch out for is if the function behaves differently if there's more arguments, I have to cold call the promise.

 ## Cold calling